Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

     }
     // with change|set effects
     onEndOfTurn {
-        change ATTACK by 1 onCards 2 random {
+        change ATTACK by 1 on 2 random {
             ownedBy 'you'
             zone 'Battlefield'
         }
-        set HEALTH to 1 onCards 2 random {
+        set HEALTH to 1 on 2 random {
             ownedBy 'opponent'
             zone 'Battlefield'
         }